List of battlecruisers of Russia: Kirov class

 The size of the Kirov class was approximately 28000 LT full load.
 This was around the same size as a First World War super-dreadnought battleship, and significantly bigger than any contemporary cruiser design, leading to commentators in the west describing them as "battlecruisers".
 Their appearance was a major factor in the US Navy reactivating its four Iowa-class battleships in the early 1980s.
 The fourth unit, Yuri Andropov, was launched in April 1989, with plans advanced for a fifth ship, to be named Kuznetsov.
 However, the fall of the Soviet Union saw funding for the Navy collapse—the fourth ship, renamed as Pyotr Velikiy (Peter the Great), was not commissioned until 1998, while the fifth hull was cancelled, and the remaining three laid up in varying states of disrepair.
 Although the first ship, Kirov began a planned overhaul in 1999, this was halted in 2001, with the decision taken to dismantle the ship instead.
 Kalinin (renamed as Admiral Nakhimov in 1992), considered to be in better condition, was scheduled to undergo a major overhaul to return her to active service by 2021.
 However, problems in completing the work saw the ships' delivery date pushed back to 2023.
-Once Admiral Nakhimov has rejoined the fleet, Pyotr Velikiy is planned to undergo a similar modernization.
+Once Admiral Nakhimov has rejoined the fleet, it was planned that Pyotr Velikiy would undergo a similar modernization.
+Then, in 2023, a report emerged that, owing to the spiralling cost of both its planned major refit, plus the increasing general maintenance costs, Pytor Velikiy would not undergo its planned modernisation and would instead be decommissioned once Admiral Nakhimov was returned to service.
+However, this remained unconfirmed at the time, with instead it simply being noted that the ship was continuing to undertake operations while an assessment of its condition was being undertaken.
 The fate of Frunze, renamed as Admiral Lazarev, was less clear, as the intention was to carry out an inspection of the ship to determine its overall condition once work on Admiral Nakhimov was completed.
 However, in April 2019 it was announced that both Kirov, having already been defuelled, and Admiral Lazarev were to be finally withdrawn and broken up.
-Admiral Lazarev was sold for scrapping in February 2021.
+Admiral Lazarev was sold for scrapping in February 2021, with the contract specifying that the work should be completed by the end of November 2025.
+In August 2025, following the completion of the ship's major refit, Admiral Nakhimov put to sea for the first time since 1997 to undergo sea trials.